 Any costs that may be associated in responding to the complaint are borne by you, the member.

-No. CIAT does not charge any fees for administering a complaint that has been raised against a member.
+No. CIAT does not charge any fees for administering a complaint that has been raised against a member or affiliate.

 No. Your membership is not impacted unless you are found in breach of the Code and one of these disciplinary sanctions are imposed against you: